Recently my friend, Jane, got a healthy-looking dog. Sadly, the dog was flea-infested. Jane applied flea shampoo on the dog to save the situation.

 A quick google search on whether Can Dog Fleas Transfer to Humans – most related information available online is false.
 Some articles claim that only dog fleas (Ctenocephalides canis) attack canines and that only the Pulex irritans can bite human beings.

-Pulex irritans feed on blood (human, dogs, and cats) and thus will bite human beings (leaving itchy red bumps ) but only survive on human blood.
-Fleas transmit tapeworms, cause flea allergy dermatitis (FAD), and anemia.
-Control fleas on clothes and kill massive flea infestation with foggers.
+Pulex irritans feed on blood (humans, dogs, and cats) and will bite human beings (leaving itchy red bumps ) and only survive on human blood.

-There are about 320 flea species: in the US Ctenocephalides felis is most common.
+There are about 320 flea species: in the US, Ctenocephalides felis is most common.
 Ctenocephalides canis is common in Europe.
-The above two flea species all bite human beings, but Pulex irritans are mainly hosted by pigs.
+Pigs mainly host the above two flea species all bite human beings, but Pulex irritans.

 Fleas will bite your ankles and legs, which you see if you walk into a house infested with a massive flea population.
 They’ll leave some rid itchy round bumps on the location they bite.